NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 Syracuse Stats and Trends

-- The Orange covered the spread in their only game when underdogs by 11.5 points or more.
+- Syracuse has eight wins against the spread in 10 games this season.

-- Syracuse's games this season have eclipsed the over/under four times in 10 opportunities (40%).
+- Syracuse's games this year have eclipsed the over/under four times in 10 opportunities (40%).

-- When Syracuse puts up more than 18.9 points, it is 7-0 against the spread and 5-2 overall.
+- Syracuse is 7-0 against the spread and 5-2 overall when the team notches more than 18.9 points.

-- In games that Syracuse churns out more than 329.9 yards, the team is 7-0 against the spread and 4-3 overall.
+- In games that Syracuse amasses over 329.9 yards, the team is 7-0 against the spread and 4-3 overall.

-- This year the Orange have 10 turnovers, three fewer than the Wolf Pack have takeaways (13).
+- The Orange have turned the ball over 10 times, three fewer times than the Wolf Pack have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.